How we regulate

-Once we have taken into account the factors above, we apply guidance specific to the particular decision we are reaching.
-This helps us to ensure that we are complying with our legal powers and duties.
-Before we decide to take enforcement action we must ensure the legislation allows us to do so in the particular circumstances.
+Once we have taken into account the factors above, we use our Enforcement Strategy to help us make sure we are complying with our legal powers and duties.

-Our legal powers mean we can, where appropriate
+Our legal powers mean we can take certain actions, including

-- control how a firm or individual practices
+- controlling how a firm or individual works

-- refer a firm or individual's conduct to the Solicitors Disciplinary Tribunal
+- referring a case to the Solicitors Disciplinary Tribunal